wizarrrr/wizarr/README.md

 - Guide user on how to download Plex client
 - Guide user on how to request Movies

+*Don't forget to only include /invite in forward-auth

 ## Installation

 ### Docker Compose (recommended)